dnlstruble-png/Bearings-to-Bits/OSINT/01 OSINT Report (Lockbit Initial Report).md

 - MES / SCADA Operator Terminals
 - Historian / Process Data Servers

-Disabling these systems leads to **Loss of View (MITRE ATT&CK for ICS: T0828)**.
-Without visibility into process values such as temperature, pressure, or flow, operators cannot ensure safe operation, which can result in:
+Disabling these systems can create conditions consistent with MITRE ICS T0828 (Loss of View), used here as an impact classification — not attacker attribution.

 - Emergency shutdown procedures
 - Safety Instrumented System (SIS) activation